-This will be one of the four stages of this global gravel bike series presented by Giro Sports, Rapha, Fabric, Maxxis, Fabric and Devinci, for the Canadian race.
+This will be one of the four stages of this global gravel bike series presented by Giro Sports, SRAM, Fabric, Maxxis, Fabric, Rapha and Devinci for the Canadian race.

 *The results combine FQSC associated and non associated riders

 The beautiful region of Charlevoix will host the very first Grinduro Canada.
 Stretching along the Du Gouffre River, nestled at the foot of the bare mountains that guard the perimeter of the crater and surrounded by vertiginous ramparts, the picturesque village of Saint-Urbain will be the central hub of this crazy event.
 This small municipality, located just north of Baie-Saint-Paul, is the gateway to the Charlevoix hinterland and the Parc national des Grands-Jardins, a unique natural setting with magnificent landscapes.

 The fun will start on Friday evening in Saint-Urbain, with the whole village ready to welcome you.
 Once your car is parked, everything will be easy to access: the campsite bordered by the Du Gouffre River to cool off, the Inter-Marché general store, a snack bar, a restaurant and most importantly, a local craft beer pub to put you in the right mood!
 Kick back and enjoy the campfire, music, the stars and only a few black flies.

 Saturday, everything will be taken care of for you: meals, a great atmosphere and the second night of camping.
 After your country breakfast in the community hall, we’ll wait for you and your bike near the starting line for announcements, instructions and everything else before you’re on your way.